openstreetmap/mod_tile/readme.txt

 Got incoming connection, fd 7, number 1
 Render z(0), x(0), y(0), path(/var/www/html/osm_tiles2/0/0/0.png)

-After a few seconds you should see a tile of the world in your browser window.
+The disk should start thrashing as Mapnik tries to pull in data for the first time.
+After a few seconds you'll probably see a 404 error.
+Wait for the disk activity to cease and then reload the tile.
+With a bit of luck you should see a tile of the world in your browser window.

 To get a complete slippy map you should install a copy of the OpenLayers based OSM slippy map and point this to